- Purchase the complete Expat Arrivals Belgium Guide (PDF)

 International schools in Belgium

 The main allure of international schools in Belgium is that an expat family will most likely find others who speak their home language.
-This commonality makes the transition to a new country that much easier for the whole family.
+This commonality makes the transition to a new country much easier for the whole family.
 It also allows students to continue with a familiar curriculum, assuming there is an international school that teaches it.

 Homeschooling in Belgium